 Like, what?

-And that was then the comments about abortion from you know Governor Northam of Virginia, which is what mother is in labor.
+And that was in the comments about abortion from, you know, Governor Northam of Virginia, which is from others in labor.

-I can tell you exactly uh what would happen.
+I can tell you exactly what would happen.

 Where are all the I believe people?